VictorTaelin/Interaction-Calculus/IC.md

 The 'Label' is just a numeric value.
 It affects the COL-SUP interaction.

-For practical purposes, HVM-Nano also extends the Interaction Calculus with numbers and functions, which aren't part of the original theory.

-The main interaction rules are listed below:
+The interaction rules are listed below:

 ```
 (λx.f a)